Symbolist painting: Eastern Europe

 The Ballets Russes was a ballet company created in 1909 by Diáguilev, composed mainly of dancers from the Imperial Ballet of the Mariinsky Theatre of Saint Petersburg, among whom Vaslav Nijinsky was prominent.
 She was successively based in Paris, Monte Carlo, Paris and London.
 In addition to music and ballet, it was especially noted for its scenery, sets and costumes, designed mainly by Benois and Bakst, as well as other artists such as Nikolai Roerich, Konstantin Korovin and Aleksandr Golovin.
 Alexandre Benois, of French descent, was a painter, scenographer, historian and art critic.
 In his stage designs he combined traditional Russian art with some elements of French rococo.
 Lev Bakst studied at the Parisian Académie Julian and was a pupil of Jean-Léon Gérôme.
 He combined Russian folk art with modern French art, with a coloristic style noted for its sense of rhythm.
 Among the company's major productions are: Polovtsian Dances from Prince Igor, with sets and costumes by Roerich (1909); The Feast, with sets by Korovin and costumes by Korovin, Bakst and Benois (1909); The Gardens of Armida, by Benois (1909); Cleopatra, by Bakst (1909); Les Sylphides, by Benois (1909); The Firebird, by Golovin (1910); Scheherezade, by Bakst (1910), Petrushka, by Benois (1911); The Spectre of the Rose, by Bakst (1911); Afternoon of a Faun, by Bakst (1912); and The Legend of Joseph (1914), by Bakst and Josep Maria Sert.
 From 1914 the ballets moved away from the symbolist style.
 The company was dissolved in 1929, after Diáguilev's death.

 Outside this group, the work of Mikhail Vrubel stands out.
 He studied law before taking up painting at the age of twenty-four, and spent five years restoring the frescoes in the church of St. Cyril in Kyiv, later settling in Moscow to begin his personal career.
 His favorite themes were portraits, ballet scenes and mythological and allegorical representations.
-For fifteen years he produced several works inspired by Lermontov's The Demon, in which a demon falls in love with a young woman and, in order to possess her, kills her fiancé; when the young woman is secluded in a convent he seduces her, but she dies and the demon is left alone.
+For fifteen years he produced several works inspired by Lermontov's The Demon, in which a demon falls in love with a young woman and, to possess her, kills her fiancé; when the young woman is secluded in a convent he seduces her, but she dies and the demon is left alone.
 In Vrúbel's work the demon evolves from a being of superhuman beauty to a crushed and desperate being.
 At the age of thirty-six he began to have symptoms of dementia, at forty he lost his sight and died at forty-four.
 Dubbed the Russian Cézanne by Naum Gabo, his work influenced Malevich and Kandinski.

 Symbolism also influenced the mature work of Ilya Repin, a realist painter who was a member of the Peredvízhniki (Ambulants) group, with a melodramatic style of psychological introspection.
 In 1890 he joined the circle of Mir Iskusstva and went through a symbolist phase.
 He was a member of the magazine's editorial board and participated in several exhibitions organized by Diáguilev.
 However, he soon broke away from the group, which he considered dilettante, and continued with his realist style.